Suzanne Roy, Executive Director

 Animals are a passion and motivation for everything Tandin does.
 He has spent countless hours volunteering at Clementine Ranch (formerly Ching Farm Rescue & Sanctuary), Sage Mountain Sanctuary, Wild Heart Sanctuary, Ellie’s Potbellies, Utah Humane, and Onaqui Catalogue Foundation.
 Tandin is also an accomplished photographer and videographer.
 He picked up a camera to start photographing the Onaqui wild horses and it has grown into a burning passion ever since as he recognized that photography is a powerful tool to foster connections between people and animals.
 Tandin currently resides in Utah on the range with his dog, Pac and cat, Nova.

 Amelia Perrin, Investigations Program Manager

 Amelia Perrin, Investigations Program Manager, has been an avid horsewoman since the age of five and is a passionate wild horse advocate.
-She is an International Baccalaureate diploma recipient and is currently pursuing a degree in investigative journalism.
+She is an International Baccalaureate diploma recipient and is currently pursuing a degree in journalism at the University of Oregon.
 Amelia brought her passion for horses to the advocacy world in 2018 when she joined AWHC's team.
 She spearheaded AWHC's investigation into the BLM's Adoption Incentive Program, which led to national outcry and a front-page New York Times exposé.
 She looks forward to expanding AWHC's investigations program to uncover abuse and mistreatment of America's wild horses and burros.
 Amelia currently lives in Oregon and is a proud dog mom to her rescued dog, Mac.

 Steve Paige, Field Representative